-So you already made a decision, or you’re deciding on starting a real estate photography videography business.
+So you already decided, or you’re deciding on starting a real estate photography videography business.

-What is the reason and why we even need this Micro four third lens?
+What is the reason why we even need this Micro four-third lens?

-If you guys are starting in the real estate photography business, you’re probably wondering which lenses you should use?
+If you are starting in the real estate photography business, you’re probably wondering which lenses you should use.

 I ran into that problem the same when I first started.

-My favorite lens for the APSC system, whether you use Sony or micro 4/3 or even canon.
+My favorite lens for the APSC system, whether you use Sony micro 4/3 or even Canon.

-So this lens is super small; it stands for zero distortion, and yeah, this lens is absolutely incredibly sharp.
+So this lens is super small; it stands for zero distortion, which is incredibly sharp.

 This lens has single-handedly been the biggest reason I have not jumped to a full-frame camera for real estate work; I just haven’t needed it.

-Even it’s 4 millimeters on full-frame that’s almost too wide, and in most houses, there is such a thing as too wide, and it looks really distorted to the eye, and it doesn’t look really all that appealing.
+Even if it’s 4 millimeters on a full-frame, that’s almost too wide, and in most houses, there is such a thing as too wide, and it looks distorted to the eye, and it doesn’t look all that appealing.

-But this lens looks great in houses, and it can open up small houses make them look much bigger.
+But this lens looks excellent in houses, opening up tiny houses and making them look much more significant.

-Tight, narrow kitchens really do a great job of opening up the shot.
+Tight, narrow kitchens do a great job of opening up the shot.

 It works great for photos and videos.

-However, taking photos with this is a manual lens, so you will need to make sure that you set your focus ring to infinity.
+However, taking photos with this is a manual lens, so you must ensure you set your focus ring to infinity.

 The same thing with video aperture goes from F 2.8 to F 22, so you get a wide array.

-I have noticed a little bit of vignette at F 2.8, but it’s really not that hard for me to correct and post.
-Just by pulling it back and feathering it, I can clean that up pretty well.
+I have noticed a little vignette at F 2.8, but it’s not that hard for me to correct and post.
+Pulling it back and feathering it, I can clean it up.

-I noticed really no vignettes and photos, which is important because that’s where most of your real estate photography will happen.
+I noticed no vignettes and photos, which is essential because that’s where most of your real estate photography will happen.

 They do include a lens hood with this unit.
 However, I just found that the lens hood is sort of cheap.

-Overall the build quality is great; it’s all made of metal, and it doesn’t weigh a lot.
-It’s also a tiny lens, so it can just fit in almost any little pocket of your bag or kit.
+It’s also a tiny lens that can fit almost any little pocket of your bag or kit.

-And it’s really super easy to balance on a gimbal which I appreciate.
-The hardest problem I have is the fact that I don’t have a lens.
+And it’s super easy to balance on a gimbal which I appreciate.
+The most challenging problem is that I don’t have a lens.

-After using it for a year, really happy with its purchase.
+After using it for a year, happy with its purchase.

-I like shooting Sony specifically because the color science to me is okay; it’s great.
+I like shooting Sony specifically because the color science is okay; it’s great.

 And the fact that it does so well in low light in a lot of these rooms.

-I can really bump the ISO up really high to like 2000 sometimes and not get any noise, which to me is tremendous.
+I can bump the ISO up high to 2000 sometimes and not get any noise, which to me is tremendous.

-Actually, it’s an F 2.8, but that also offers zero distortion, but they do have the nine-millimeter available for Canon and Fuji, so no matter what you shoot on.
+It’s an F 2.8, but that also offers zero distortion, but they have the nine-millimeter available for Canon and Fuji, so no matter what you shoot on.

-I’ve had this lens for quite a while now, just getting around to reviewing it now.
+I’ve had this lens for quite a while and am just reviewing it now.

 And the reason I originally bought this lens was to do some real estate videography and photography.